 The best OS for traders is one that can support multiple platforms without crashing or malfunctioning.
-Traders, especially those who play in the big markets, need to leave their computers on for a long period of time.
+Traders, especially those who play in the big markets such as Forex, Stocks, or Crypto, need to leave their computers on for a long period of time.
 So not only is it necessary to find the best OS for trading, but it’s essential to use the right software.

 Now, there are a lot of opinions about Windows vs. Linux operating systems for trading, but you need to figure out what works best for you.
 Linux is an open-source operating system that has a glowing reputation among its users.
 The most important factor that makes Linux the go-to option for many users is that it’s free.
 But does that mean it is the best OS for trading?
 Let’s find out.